-These days, they use food coloring, thankfully.
-But all the food coloring in the world won’t make cheap lousy beer taste any better.
+These days, they use food colouring, thankfully.
+But all the food colouring in the world won’t make cheap lousy beer taste any better.

 A shamrock has long been one of the traditional symbols of St. Patrick, and of Ireland itself.
 Legend has it that St. Patrick used the plant to explain the concept of the Trinity to the pagan Irish he converted.
 There’s not a great deal of evidence to support that claim, and it doesn’t begin appearing in written histories until 1681.

 However, the shamrock has been associated with Ireland and the Irish since the 1500s.
 And the custom of “drowning the shamrock” in a nightcap of Irish whiskey (or other libation) was recorded as early as 1607.
 Make sure you either swallow the shamrock or toss it over your left shoulder, for luck.

 Green has been the colour of Ireland since the 1640s, and the custom of wearing green for St. Patrick’s Day has been around since the 1680s.
 As Irish nationalism and the desire for independence grew so did the association between the country and the colour.

 Which brings us to our next St. Patrick’s Day tradition. . .